-Making plant-based milk (drinks) is not hard as many people would think.
+Making plant-based almond milk (or any othe pla-based drinks) is not hard as many people would think.
 It actually is super easy and takes only a little effort.

 Either way, you can also make the milk from other nuts like: